Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Introduction

 \section{Introduction}

-Massive star-forming regions are confirmed efficient particle accelerators \citep{Aharoniannature, Padovani_2020, Padovani_2021}.
+Massive star-forming regions are confirmed efficient particle accelerators \citep{Aharoniannature, Padovani_2020, Padovani_2021, peron2025}.
 Several young massive star clusters have been detected in the GeV energy range with the Large Area Telescope found on the Fermi Gamma-ray Space Telescope (Fermi-LAT) \citep{Cygnus, Cyg2, Westerlund2, NGC36031, NGC36032, Liu22, W40, W43, Pandey2024, Peron24, Ge2024}.
-Although stellar winds are considered the primary source of gamma-ray emission in young ($\leq3$ Myr) star-forming regions \citep{Bykov2020}, particle acceleration may also occur in other phenomena, such as molecular outflows \citep{Pado2016, Gaches2016}.
+Although stellar winds are considered the primary source of gamma-ray emission in young ($\leq3$ Myr) star-forming regions \citep{Bykov2020}, particle acceleration may also occur in other types of sources, such as molecular outflows \citep{Pado2016, Gaches2016}.

 To date, two distinct types of molecular outflows have been identified in these environments \citep{Frank2014, Bally2016}.
-The first one consists of protostellar jets, which are driven by individual young stars during their formation \citep{Arce2007}.
-The second type corresponds to explosive dispersal outflows (EDOs).
+The first class of sources is protostellar jets from individual young stars \citep{Arce2007}. {Gamma-ray emission from two protostellar outflows has been observed to date \citep[HH 80-81;][]{Yan2022, Emma2025} and \citep[S255 NIRS 3;][]{emma2023}}.
+The second class consists of explosive dispersal outflows (EDOs).
 These are believed to result from the dynamical disruption of a young, massive, non-hierarchical stellar system, potentially triggered by the merger of massive protostars or by collisions between forming stars \citep{Zapata_orion, Zapata_2017}.